 What's Love Got to Do With It?

-I speak frequently with a woman named Jane who has been married to an alcoholic for close to 40 years.
+I speak frequently with a woman named Jane who has been married for close to 40 years, and her husband has struggled with alcoholism throughout the entire marriage.
 A resilient sufferer, she just left her husband after all of those years of his on-again, off-again drinking and several attempts at rehab and recovery.
 It’s been literally a lifetime of pain, chaos, and tragedy.
 Her husband is still drinking heavily, taking prescription pills, and in the midst of his intoxication, he calls and emails obscenities at Jane which make her feel sad and guilty.
 Jane is concerned that she lacks compassion, and she still believes the madness that her husband spews out at her in his drunken rages.
 Things like: it’s all her fault; look what she’s done to the family; his drinking is not an issue — Jane is the issue.
 On and on it goes, often daily, and Jane believes it.
 Surely she has done something wrong — her husband seems so certain of it.
 If she just tried a little harder or loved a little more, her husband would stop drinking, and their marriage would be saved.
 This is just a sliver of the picture of the family disease of addiction.

 Jane called last week after reading an especially disturbing email from her husband which made her feel sad and caused her to relive the grief and loss of their marriage.
 She said: “I simply cannot believe that he cares more about drinking than about me and our marriage.”
 This is a conversation we’ve had before, and Jane has not yet learned to separate the person from the disease.
 It’s not easy.
 They don’t say that it’s “cunning, baffling, and powerful” for nothing.
 It is.
 It takes hard work and education to understand this thing and our reactions to it, but it’s so important to do the work to come to an understanding.
 It’s important for peace of mind.
 It’s important for physical health.
 It’s a matter of life and death.